steycode/hello-stey-4k/README.md

 For job applicants
  1. Clone the project
- 2. Change default serialization of dates format to "YYYY-MM-DD" (eg: 2020-12-30)
+ 2. Change default serialization of dates to Unix timestamp
  3. Add extra deserialization of dates format "YYYY-MM-DD" to Instant with time set at 00:00
  4. Add new serializer and deserializer in JSON for Pageable and Sort of Spring Data
  5. Change default pageable values (size, page, param name, etc) for RestController methods parameters